How to Choose a Search Engine for SaaS

 BM25 frequently fails on sparse SaaS datasets.
 Integrate vector embeddings as a secondary ranking signal.
 Configure a weighted hybrid query to blend lexical and semantic scores.
 This ensures consistent relevance across edge cases.
 It also improves UX engineer handoff by stabilizing result consistency.

-curl -X POST 'http://localhost:7700/multi-search' \
+curl -X PATCH 'http://localhost:7700/indexes/products/settings' \

 -H 'Content-Type: application/json' \